EXCLUSIVE-Lebanon navigates food challenge with no grain silo and few stocks

 By Maha El Dahan and Ellen Francis

-DUBAI/BEIRUT, Aug 7 (Reuters) - Beirut's blast destroyed Lebanon's only port-based grains silo, with plans for another in the country's second largest port Tripoli shelved years ago due to a lack of funding, the U.N.'s FAO representative in Lebanon, director of Tripoli port and a regional grain consultant told Reuters.
+DUBAI/BEIRUT, Aug 7 (Reuters) - Beirut's blast destroyed Lebanon's only large grain silo, with plans for another in the country's second biggest port Tripoli shelved years ago due to a lack of funding, the U.N.'s FAO, Tripoli port director and a regional grain expert told Reuters.

 "In terms of grain silos, that was the only major one."

-The destruction of the 120,000-tonne capacity structure and disabling of the port, the main entry point for food imports, means buyers will have to rely on smaller privately-owned storage facilities for their wheat purchases, exacerbating concerns about food supplies.
-Lebanon, a nation of more than 6 million people, imports almost all of its wheat.

-(Reporting By Maha El Dahan; Editing by Veronica Brown and David Evans)
+(Reporting By Maha El Dahan in Dubai and Ellen Francies in Beirut; Editing by Veronica Brown and David Evans)

 ((Maha.Dahan@thomsonreuters.com; + 9712 4082101; Reuters Messaging: maha.dahan.thomsonreuters.com@reuters.net))